Lineblocs/site/app/docs/billing-and-pricing/managing-billing-cards.md

 # Managing Billing

-You can use the Lineblocs dashboard to add a new card, remove a card, or change the primary billing card on your account at any time.
+Lineblocs dashboard can also be used to add a new card, remove a card, or change the primary billing card on your account at any time.

 ## Adding Credit Card